nikitavoloboev/data/docs/anki/anki.md

 > A language isn’t something you learn so much as something you join.

 [genanki](https://github.com/kerrickstaley/genanki) is nice tool for generating Anki cards.
+I may use Anki for language learning with some automation tools like [this](https://github.com/chenlijun99/autoanki).

 ## Tips